Loading...

 By the way, we have many more mockup packages for everything you can imagine; they will come in handy!

-Follow the care instructions
+Follow the Care Instructions

 Once you’ve printed your design onto the t-shirt, it’s essential to follow any after-care instructions that are provided by the transfer paper manufacturer, but these are our favorite tips: